Kazarnovskii mixed pseudovolume: Introduction

 The link between the asymptotic distribution of zeros and the geometry of the exponents comes from King's formula for the integration current associated to a complete intersection of analytic hypersurfaces.
 According to~\cite{GK}, such a current is nothing but the wedge product of the integration currents associated to the involved hypersurfaces.
-By Lelong-Poincare formula~\cite{Le}, the integration current of a single analytic hypersurface $\{f=0\}$ equals, up to a normalisation constant, the current $\ddc \log \vert f\vert$.
+By Lelong-Poincare formula~\cite{Le}, the integration current of a single analytic hypersurface $\{f=0\}$ equals, up to a normalization constant, the current $\ddc \log \vert f\vert$.
 Loosely speaking, the exponential shape of $f$ and the presence of a logarithm in Lelong-Poincaré formula explain why the asymptotic distribution of the zeros of the system is controlled by the geometry of its exponents.
 More precisely, let $\#F=n$, $F=\{f_1,\ldots,f_n\}$ and, for $1\leq \ell\leq n$, let $\Lambda_\ell=\Lambda_{f_\ell}$, $\Delta_\ell=\Delta_{f_\ell}$ and $h_\ell=h_{\Delta_\ell}$.
-If the zero set $V(F)=\{z\in\mathbb C^n\mid f_\ell(z)=0,\;1\leq\ell\leq n\}$ is a complete intersection, then the current $\bigwedge_{\ell=1}^n t^{-1}\ddc \log \vert f_\ell(tz)\vert$ weakly converges to the current $\bigwedge_{\ell=1}^n \ddc h_\ell(z)$, as $t\to +\infty$, and it turns out that the mixed pseudovolume $Q_n(\Delta_1,\ldots,\Delta_n)$ affects the asymptotic distribution of $V(F)$.
+If the zero set $V(F)=\{z\in\mathbb C^n\mid f_\ell(z)=0,\;1\leq\ell\leq n\}$ is a complete intersection, then the current $\bigwedge_{\ell=1}^n t^{-1}\ddc \log \vert f_\ell(tz)\vert$ weakly converges to the current $\bigwedge_{\ell=1}^n \ddc h_\ell(z)$, as $t\to +\infty$, and it turns out (non trivially) that the mixed pseudovolume $Q_n(\Delta_1,\ldots,\Delta_n)$ affects the asymptotic distribution of $V(F)$.
 The requirement that $V(F)$ is a complete intersection is crucial for the preceding method to work.
-If one fixes both $\# F$ and the number of points in the spectra, this requirement is generically satisfied and can be seen as a sort of \emph{non-singularity} of $V(F)$.
-Of course it depends on both the coefficients and the exponents of the exponential sums.
-The non-singularity conditions assumed in~\cite{Ka1}, though generalising those considered in the polynomial case, are merely sufficient conditions which are far from being necessary.
-Indeed, characterisations of non-singularity are highly unknown and this question is still a source of interest.
+If one fixes both $\# F$ and the number of points in the spectra, this requirement depends on both the coefficients and the exponents of the exponential sums, it is generically satisfied and can be seen as a sort of \emph{non-singularity} of $V(F)$.
+The non-singularity conditions assumed in~\cite{Ka1}, though generalizing those considered in the polynomial case, are merely sufficient conditions which are far from being necessary.

-Though mixed pseudovolume may be regarded as an accessory tool in the theory of exponential sums, it seems to deserve at least the same attention as the theory it originated from.